 - apply herbicides and pesticides.

-- Light Detection and Ranging (LiDAR) is a remote sensing technique which uses near infra-red laser and GPS to provide a precise three-dimensional mapping of land and forests.
+- Light Detection and Ranging (LiDAR) is a remote sensing technique that uses near infra-red laser and GPS to map land and forest precisely.
 LiDAR can be used for large-scale maps with planes/drones or small-scale scans when installed on the ground.
 LiDar is useful for generating the following information:

 - Vertical forest structure